-Blossomtime Festival celebrates blooming orchards with a 5K run, vintage baseball and the state’s largest parade in neighboring towns St. Joseph and Benton Harbor from April 27–May 3, 2014.
+Blossomtime Festival celebrates area agriculture with a 5K run and the state’s largest and oldest multicommunity festival.
+In St. Joseph and neighboring Benton Harbor from April 26–May 2, 2015.
 (269) 982-8016; blossomtimefestival.org

 Five great places to visit in South Haven

-1 DeGrandchamp Farms July and August mean countless blueberries at this longtime family farm known for its market filled with all things blueberry-flavored and -scented.
+1 DeGrandchamp Farms July and August mean countless blueberries at this longtime family farm known for its market filled with all things blueberry.
 (888) 483-7431; degrandchamps.com

 2 Friends Good Will When Lake Michigan is calm, this sailboat takes guests on a 90-minute trip from the Michigan Maritime Museum.
 (269) 637-8078; michiganmaritimemuseum.org